WellthCare

 • Wealth Building: Integrating retiree health into a broader health-to-wealth system—like WellthCare—means employees don't lose their accrued wellness rewards or pension contributions when they retire.
 They keep their Store credit, their Pension growth, and move into Medicare seamlessly.

 As the WellthCare Ecosystem Flywheel shows: WellthCare™ → Store → Behavior Data → Readiness Index™ → Medicare™ → Pharmacy™ → Complete™.
-This is not just a benefits admin change; it’s a structural redesign that aligns incentives for both active employees and retirees.
-For retirees, the goal is to keep them within a system that rewards prevention, reduces drug costs, and builds wealth-even after their employer’s active contribution ends.
+This isn't just a benefits admin change; it's a structural redesign that aligns incentives for both active employees and retirees.
+For retirees, the goal is to keep them within a system that rewards prevention, reduces drug costs, and builds wealth—even after their employer's active contribution ends.

 Final Takeaway